-The treatment for Xerophthalmia is simple, especially if detected early.
+- ➤ The treatment for Xerophthalmia is simple, especially if detected early.
 Hence, it is important to check for signs and symptoms indicating Vitamin A deficiency, especially in sick and malnourished children.
-Even if one child in a house has Xeropthalmia, the neighbouring children of other households should be checked for the disease.

-- Prior to referral by CHO/MO heading the nearest AB-HWCs, counsel the patient about: - The need and importance of referral. - Probable line of management which would be initiated at the referral health facility. - The importance of mobilizing family members for screening, especially the children. - Once the treatment has been initiated at the referral centre, the patient will follow-up with you through the AB-HWC.
-Hence it would be necessary to: - Ensure that the patient is following the treatment and undertaking the follow-up visit as advised. - Counsel about the regular consumption of locally available vitamin A rich foods such as milk and milk products, butter, ghee; whole egg, liver, meat, chicken, fish; dark green leafy vegetables like Amaranthus leaves (cholai), drumstick leaves, methi (fenugreek) leaves, spinach (palak), mustard leaves (sarson saag), turnip leaves, coriander, radish leaves, bathua leaves, mint leaves; yellow and orange vegetables and fruits like carrots, tomato, sweet potato (shakarkandi), papaya, mango, apricots
+Even if one child in a house has Xeropthalmia, the neighbouring children of other households should be checked for the disease. - Prior to referral, counsel the patient about: - The need and importance of referral. - Probable line of management which would be initiated at the referral health facility. - The importance of mobilizing family members for screening, especially the children. - Once the treatment has been initiated at the referral centre, the patient will follow-up with you through the AB-HWC-SHC.
+Hence it would be necessary to: - Ensure that the patient is compliant to the treatment and undertaking the follow-up visit as advised. - Counsel about the regular consumption of locally available vitamin A rich foods such as milk and milk products, butter, ghee; whole egg, liver, meat, chicken, fish; dark green leafy vegetables like Amaranthus leaves (cholai), drumstick leaves, methi (fenugreek) leaves, spinach (palak), mustard leaves (sarson saag), turnip leaves, coriander, radish leaves, bathua leaves, mint leaves; yellow and orange vegetables and fruits like carrots, tomato, sweet potato (shakarkandi), papaya, mango, apricots (khoomani), dates, etc. and appropriate breastfeeding (colostrum is rich in Vitamin A).
+Home garden/Community Garden to grow vitamin rich vegetables and fruits should be encouraged, wherever applicable.